JHW5981/IDSC/README.md

 ## Task 4

 In task 4, the dictionary is learned from the noisy images.
-We perform dictionary learning and imaging denoising in the same time.
+We perform dictionary learning and image denoising in the same time.
 This can be performed by running the code in "task_4":

 ```
 cd task_4